Opinion | Time for some more ‘good trouble’ on voting rights, 56 years after ‘Bloody Sunday’

 But today, with racial disparities in everything from the impact of the coronavirus pandemic to the use of lethal force by law enforcement, the full blessings of American life extolled by Johnson remain elusive for African Americans.
 And their equal right to vote has been under relentless assault since 2013, the year the Supreme Court decision in Shelby County v.
 Holder gutted the main provision of the Voting Rights Act, which forced certain states to get preclearance of voting rights changes from the Justice Department before they could be enacted.

 Last week, the Supreme Court heard arguments involving voting restrictions in Arizona that could snuff out the Voting Rights Act entirely.
-Also last week, Georgia Republicans moved state legislation that would do everything from banning ballot drop boxes to completely eliminating “Souls to the Polls,” the Sunday practice of African Americans casting their early voting ballots after church service, by restricting early voting to weekdays.
-Such aggressive moves to thwart the vote are happening after President Biden became the first Democrat to win the state since 1992 and after Democrats won both of its U.S. Senate seats.
+Also last week, Georgia Republicans started moving legislation aimed at restricting access to the ballot in a number of ways, including leaving it up to each county whether to have any Sunday early voting.
+This would be a devastating blow to “Souls to the Polls,” the Sunday practice of African Americans casting their early voting ballots after church service.
+Such aggressive moves to thwart the vote are happening after President Biden became the first Democrat to win the state since 1992 and after Democrats won both of Georgia’s U.S. Senate seats.

 Georgia is not alone in putting limits on the right to vote.
 A report from the Brennan Center for Justice notes, “As of February 19, 2021, state lawmakers have carried over, prefiled or introduced 253 bills with provisions that restrict voting access in 43 states.“ With the “For the People Act,” Congress is stepping in to stop this.